Comus (band): Influence

 In 1998, Opeth singer and songwriter Mikael Åkerfeldt used part of a sentence from "Drip Drip" for the title of the album My Arms, Your Hearse.
 The full line was "As I carry you to your grave, my arms your hearse".

+The song "Moonlapse Vertigo" from Still Life contains the lyric "Across the leafy pathway," which was taken from Comus' "Diana."

 Another nod to Comus was given on the 2005 Opeth album Ghost Reveries.
 The second track, "The Baying of the Hounds", was derived from a line in the song "Diana" which reads, "And she knows by the sound of the baying, by the baying of the hounds".

 English experimental band Current 93 covered the song "Diana" from First Utterance on their studio album Horsey.
 Musically, this version differs considerably from the original, with David Tibet singing the lyrics in an agonized fashion and constructing most of the song from a loop based around a vertiginous violin arrangement from the original.